 CCSD 89 health services

-CCSD 89 also has one Certified School Nurse whose role is to coordinate a comprehensive school health program including the delivery of services to students and staff members in order to enhance health and wellness in the school community.
+CCSD 89 also has one Certified School Nurse who coordinates a comprehensive school health program, including the delivery of services to students and staff members to enhance health and wellness in the school community.

 - Fever of 100 degrees or higher.

 - Red or irritated eye or eyes, which may be pink eye (conjunctivitis).
 May also see swollen eyelids and pus or crusting.

 - Severe cold with sneezing, coughing, running nose (especially if nasal drainage is very thick or green/yellow in color).

 - Any rash not diagnosed by a physician.